GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/mysql-sharded-end-to-end/README.md

 source and Spanner.
 Any schema changes between source and Spanner can be specified using the `session file`.
 To specify a session file -

-1. Copy the
+1. Copy the SMT generated `session file` to the Terraform working directory.
-   contents of the SMT generated `session file` to the `session.json` file.
+   Name this file `session.json`.
 2. Set
    the `var.common_params.dataflow_params.template_params.local_session_file_path`
-   variable to `"session.json"`.
+   variable to `"session.json"` (or the relative path to the name of the session file).

 This will automatically upload the GCS bucket and configure it in the Dataflow job.